tymyrddin/purple/source/docs/foundations/organisational-development/in-security.md

 ## Team dynamics as security infrastructure

-The way a security team is experienced by the rest of the organisation determines how much useful information reaches it.
-A team that is experienced as judgemental will be managed rather than collaborated with.
+The way a security team is experienced by the rest of the organisation shapes how much useful information reaches it.
+A team that is experienced as judgemental is likely to be managed rather than collaborated with.
 Developers will not surface security concerns early if they expect the response to be a lecture or a ticket.
 Operations teams will not escalate ambiguous situations if the last time they did, it produced work they did not have capacity for and no visible benefit.